 If you have more than one service-connected disability, VA will calculate a combined rating to determine how much you will be paid each month.

 To calculate a combined rating, VA does not simply add your individual disability ratings together.
-Rather, rating specialists use a Combined Ratings Table that applies a formula.
-The number calculated using the Table is then rounded to the nearest multiple of 10.
-And that number is your combined rating.
+Rather, rating specialists use a Veterans Disability Calculator to figure out your combined rating the easy way.